WICG/compression-dictionary-transport/README.md

 With the `Delta compression` use case, a previously-downloaded version of the resource is available to use for future requests as a dictionary.
 For example, with a JavaScript file, v1 of the file may be in the browser's cache and available for use as a dictionary to use when fetching v2 so only the difference between the two needs to be transmitted.

-In the `Shared dictionary` use case, the dictionary is a purpose-built dictionary that is fetched using a `<link>` tag and can be used for future requests that match the `path` covered by the dictionary.
+In the `Shared dictionary` use case, the dictionary is a purpose-built dictionary that is fetched using a `<link>` tag and can be used for future requests that match the `match` URL pattern covered by the dictionary.
 For example, on a first visit to a site, the HTML response references a custom dictionary that should be used for `document` fetches for that origin.
-The dictionary is downloaded at some point by the browser and, on future navigations through the site, is advertised as being available for document requests that match the path of the dictionary.
+The dictionary is downloaded at some point by the browser and, on future navigations through the site, is advertised as being available for document requests that match the URL pattern that the dictionary applies to.

 ## Risks